 6. Allow for individual ideation

-This can happen as part of your group brainstorming meeting or between brainstorms if you are breaking things up over multiple days.
-In either case, it is important to share ideas and discuss similarities when the team regroups.
-Then, see if the talk sparks new thoughts.
+Regardless of how you set up individual ideation sessions, it is important to share ideas when the team regroups.
+Then, see if the discussion sparks new thoughts.

 7. Elaborate on shared ideas

 During the initial brainstorming, creativity is welcome.
 Nothing is too far-fetched.
-Quantity over quality.
-Spontaneity is key.
-You will want to gather a large list of ideas to choose from.
+Promote quantity over quality.
+Spontaneity is key to gather a large list of ideas to choose from.
 Even if the suggestions seem random at first, you'll start to notice similarities between concepts as the session progresses.

-You’ll want the facilitator to organize and categorize these ideas, using them as the basis for further discussion.
+The facilitator should organize and categorize these ideas, using them as the basis for further discussion.
 When everyone’s had the chance to contribute, it becomes easier to work together toward a solution.
 People commit more readily to ideas they helped develop.

 Bringing it all together

-Remember, running a brainstorm and conducting ideation sessions are only meant to help your team come up with the possibilities for a solution.
+Remember, running a brainstorming session is meant to help your team come up with the possibilities for a solution.
 Putting those ideas into action is something that will take place at a later date.
-To facilitate more successful and effective brainstorm meetings and get to those solutions faster, incorporate Lucidspark into your suite of applications.
+To facilitate more successful and effective brainstorming sessions and get to those solutions faster, try these brainstorming tips using Lucidspark.